gholler-sopra/hydrator-plugins/transform-plugins/docs/Decompressor-transform.md

-# Decompressor Transform
+# Field Decompressor

 Description
 -----------
-Decompresses configured fields.
+Field Decompressor is an open source accelerator that decompresses the configured fields in an input record.

 Multiple fields can be specified to be decompressed using different decompression algorithms.
-Plugin supports ``SNAPPY``, ``ZIP``, and ``GZIP`` types of decompression of fields.
+This accelerator supports ``SNAPPY``, ``ZIP``, and ``GZIP`` types of decompression of fields.

 Configuration
 -------------

+The following pointers describe the fields as displayed in the accelerator properties dialog box.

-**decompressor:** List of key value pairs.
-Key represents the input field that needs to be decompressed and Value represents the decompression algorithm to use.
+**Decompressor Fields:** Specify the key value pairs and select the corresponding decompression type for each.
+A key represents the input field that needs to be decompressed and the drop-down list contains the available decompression algorithms.

-**Note**: Use the same format to decompress the field which was used for compression.

-**schema:** Specifies the output schema; the fields that are decompressed will have the same field name but they will be of type ``BYTES`` or ``STRING``.

 **Note**:

+Use the same format to decompress the field which was used for compression.

+**schema:** Specify the output schema; fields that are decompressed will have the same field name but they will be of the type ``BYTES`` or ``STRING``.

+**Note**:
-- For input only use columnar datasets like `ORC`, `Parquet` etc.
+- For the input, only use columnar datasets like `ORC`, `Parquet`, etc.
-- Input fields that need to decompressed must be of type `Bytes` and non-nullable.
+- Input fields that need to be decompressed must be of the type `Bytes` and should be non-nullable.

 Example
 -------